UniRide - Campus Carpooling App

 Background

-Students who rely on transit are often forced into 1–2 hour commutes with multiple transfers, while student drivers face high gas and high parking costs.
+Students who rely on transit are often forced into 1 - 2 hour commutes with multiple transfers, while student drivers face high gas and high parking costs.
+Daily commuting has become a significant strain on students’ time, energy, and financial resources.

-Students who rely on transit are often forced into 1–2 hour commutes with multiple transfers, while student drivers face high gas and high parking costs.
+Students who rely on transit are often forced into 1 - 2 hour commutes with multiple transfers, while student drivers face high gas and high parking costs.
+Daily commuting has become a significant strain on students’ time, energy, and financial resources.

-Students who rely on transit are often forced into 1–2 hour commutes with multiple transfers, while student drivers face high gas and high parking costs.
+Students who rely on transit are often forced into 1 - 2 hour commutes with multiple transfers, while student drivers face high gas and high parking costs.
+Daily commuting has become a significant strain on students’ time, energy, and financial resources.

 Intercept Interviews